safellama/plexiglass/README.md

 ## Installation

-The first stable release is version `0.0.1`.
+The first experimental release is version `0.0.1`.

 To download the package from PyPi: